Influence of a mass transfer stability criterion on double white dwarf populations: Orbital changes due to wind accretion

-In \citet{hurley2002}, the interaction between the wind material and the binary orbit is taken into account, which is different from that in some previous works, e.g. \citet{tauris2006,postnov2014}.
+In \citet{hurley2002}, the interaction between the wind material and the binary orbit is taken into account, which is different from that in some previous works, such as in \citet{tauris2006,postnov2014}.
 Assuming that $\beta_{\rm W}$ is the wind mass loss efficiency, then the wind accretion rate of the accretor is $\dot{M}_{\rm 2}=-(1-\beta_{\rm W})\dot{M}_{\rm 1}$.
-Eq. (\ref{eq:13}) can be rewritten as
+Eq. \ref{eq:13} can be rewritten as:

 where $J_{\rm orb}$ is the orbital angular momentum.
-Here we only consider the wind accretion processes, then $\dot{J}_{\rm orb} = \dot{J}_{\rm W}$.
-The change of orbital separation is given by \citep{postnov2014}
+Here, we only consider the wind accretion processes, then $\dot{J}_{\rm orb} = \dot{J}_{\rm W}$.
+The change of orbital separation is given by \citep{postnov2014}:

-If $\beta_{\rm W}$ is constant, substitute Eq. (\ref{eq:b1}) into Eq. (\ref{eq:b2}) and integration over time, one arrives at
+If $\beta_{\rm W}$ is constant, substituting Eq. \ref{eq:b1} into Eq. \ref{eq:b2} and integrating over time, we arrive at

-where the subscripts `i' and `f' stand for the initial and final values, respectively.
-Note that $M_{\rm 2,f}$ is a function of $\beta_{\rm W}$, i.e. $M_{\rm 2,f}=(1-\beta_{\rm W})(M_{\rm 1,i}-M_{\rm 1,f})+M_{\rm 2,i}$.
+where the subscripts "i" and "f" stand for the initial and final values, respectively.
+We note that $M_{\rm 2,f}$ is a function of $\beta_{\rm W}$, namely, $M_{\rm 2,f}=(1-\beta_{\rm W})(M_{\rm 1,i}-M_{\rm 1,f})+M_{\rm 2,i}$.
 For a given initial binary, the change of orbital separation is affected by the final masses of the binary components and the value of $\beta_{\rm W}$. {Figure \ref{fig:B1} presents the orbital evolution due to the wind accretion processes with different accretion efficiencies for a binary with $M_{\rm 1,i}=3.41M_\odot$, $M_{\rm 2,i}=3.06M_\odot$.
 The grey line is for $a_{\rm f}/a_{\rm i}\simeq 0.71$, corresponding to the peaks of $P_{\rm 1,mt}/P_{\rm i}$distributions in Figure \ref{fig:4}.
-For a wind accretion efficiency less than $\sim 0.2$ ($\beta_{\rm W}\gtrsim 0.8$), the stellar winds always lead to a widened orbit ($a_{\rm f}/a_{\rm i}> 1$).
-While for a larger wind accretion efficiency, the wind-fed mass transfer would lead to the shrinkage of the binary orbit.
+For a wind accretion efficiency lower than $\sim 0.2$ ($\beta_{\rm W}\gtrsim 0.8$), the stellar winds always lead to a widened orbit ($a_{\rm f}/a_{\rm i}> 1$); whereas for a greater wind accretion efficiency, the wind-fed mass transfer would lead to the shrinkage of the binary orbit.
 The orbital separation change of $0.71$ suggests that about 40 percent transferred material needs to be accreted by the companion.
-For a star fills its Roche lobe at the tip of AGB, the wind mass loss and RLOF process happen simultaneously.
-In consideration of the possible increase of the orbit caused by the stable RLOF phase, the shrinkage of binary orbit then needs that the wind mass transfer dominates the binary evolution, i.e. more masses lost from the wind than that from the RLOF.}
+For a star filling its Roche lobe at the tip of an AGB, the wind mass loss and RLOF processes happen simultaneously.
+In consideration of the possible increase of the orbit caused by the stable RLOF phase, the shrinkage of binary orbit then needs that the wind mass transfer dominates the binary evolution, that is, more mass is lost from the wind than that from the RLOF.}